Day 10 – Elk Ridge to Leadville – Segment 8

 The path goes on to cross Route 24 and work its way toward Tennessee Pass, where I’ll be going into Leadville.

-The day remains warm and sunny from the late morning into early afternoon, as I steadily move ahead toward the pass.
-I’m hoping to get into town as early in the day as possible.
+The day remains warm and sunny from late morning into early afternoon as I steadily move ahead toward the pass.
+I’m hoping to get into town as early as possible.

-Even more historical artifacts line this natural corridor that parallels the state highway, like the beehive-shaped ovens below, once used in the processing of coal.
+Even more historic artifacts line this natural corridor parallel to the state highway.
+Another example is seen in the beehive-shaped ovens below, once used in the processing of coal.

 I reach Tennessee Pass in the early afternoon, and it’s time to hitchhike ten miles down the road to Leadville.

-Hitchhiking is a thing that all long distance hikers have to deal with sooner or later.
+Hitchhiking is something that all long distance hikers have to deal with.
 It’s fun to “have done it” in the past, but it’s rare for me to initially enjoy the process… not because of the perceived danger involved, but just because it places me in an awkward position.
 I feel like a beggar on the sidewalk asking for a dime, as people motor on past me.
 Some turn their heads and look.
 Others stare straight ahead.

 The last time I picked up a hitchhiker was late September of just this last year, 2009.
 I was leaving Yosemite National Park and stopped for two backpackers, an interesting and friendly young couple.
 The guy was from England, and the girl was from New Zealand.
 They had just finished the Sierra High Route, and I’d just done the John Muir Trail.
-This was an altogether “coincidental” meeting of kindred spirits that had nothing to fear from each other… yet when their backpacks went in the trunk of my car and I closed the lid, they didn’t like that – having their gear essentially locked away from them.
+This was an altogether “coincidental” meeting of kindred spirits that had nothing to fear from each other… yet when their backpacks went in the trunk of my car and I closed the lid, I could tell that they didn’t like that – having their gear essentially locked away from them.
 I wouldn’t like it either.
-Neither one spoke up about it, but I could just sense it, always that smidgen of distrust, no matter what when hitchhiking.
+They didn’t speak up about it, but I could just sense it… always that hint of distrust when hitchhiking.

 Supermarkets are awesome.
 They shock the senses.
 So much food!
 So much!
 Infinite possibilities!
 I want to be civilized again, so I can go to supermarkets all the time!